lukeiszed/IdraTranslator/README.md

 # IdraTranslator
-Translate a phrase in more languages at once, based on google translator
+Translate a phrase in more languages at once, based on google translator browser addon api.